SoiZig

 Brief chanting is included during Integral Yoga Hatha classes and students are encouraged to participate in the chanting, if they are comfortable to do so.
 Ability to sing is not important.

 Below are chants we may do in Integral Yoga Hatha classes, for new students who might like to become familiar with them before class.
 Some chants are done responsively, some are done together, and some are done only by the teacher.
-(Sanskrit is typically done responsively, and the English translation is done together.)

 PRONUNCIATION TIP:

-Ś in Sanskrit is pronounced "sh"(so the Ś in Śānti (peace) is pronounced "sh")
+Ś in Sanskrit is pronounced "sh" (so the Ś in Śānti (which means peace) is pronounced "sh").

 • Beginning of Class: